faisaltheparttimecoder/mock-data/README.md

 On a second iteration work has been done to ensure proper functioning with database constraints such as primary keys, unique keys or foreign keys.
 However, please **DO MAKE SURE TO TAKE A BAKCUP** of your database before you mock data in it as it has not been tested extensively.

-Check on the "Known Issues" section below for more information about currently identified bugs.
+Check on the "Known Issues" section below for more information about current identified bugs.

 # Important information and disclaimer

 Mock-data idea is to generate fake data in new test cluster and it is **NOT TO BE USED IN PRODUCTION ENVIRONMENTS**.
 Please ensure you have a backup of your database before running Mock-data in an environment you can't afford losing.

-# Supported database engines (hopefully will expand soon)
+# Supported database engines

 + PostgresSQL
 + Greenplum Database